cesarParra/lwc-signals/README.md

 This can be cumbersome when you have a lot of components that need to share state for many reasons:

-- You have to pass the state through all the components in the hierarchy
+- You have to dispatch and handle the state events through all the components in the hierarchy (when using CustomEvents)
-- You have to manage the state in a parent component, which relies on having the component on the page
+- You have to manage the state in a parent component, which relies on having the component on the page (when using pub/sub and messages)
 - You have to make sure manage subscriptions and unsubscriptions to events

 An alternative is to use the `wire` service to get the data from the server and let the framework handle the caching for you, but this only works for data that is stored in the server, and still forces you to implement a lot of boilerplate code to manage each wire adapter for each component.

 `LWC Store` provides a simple way to create reactive data stores that can be used to share state between components without the need to broadcast messages or manage subscriptions and wires.

 ## Creating a store